1.1. Policy Oversight

 2.1.
 Review Process

-Safety of customer account holdings and stability of Seed systems are Seed's primary concerns in the implementation of this Policy.
-Seed will monitor developments in all digital assets for announced or planned Forks and Airdrops.
-For any Fork or Airdrop that Seed believes it may want or need to support, Seed will:
+Safety of customer account holdings and stability of Zero Hash systems are Zero Hash's primary concerns in the implementation of this Policy.
+Zero Hash will monitor developments in all digital assets for announced or planned Forks and Airdrops.
+For any Fork or Airdrop that Zero Hash believes it may want or need to support, Zero Hash will:

 - Research the Fork or Airdrop.
-Seed aims to deeply understand the context surrounding a Fork or Airdrop, as well as the logistical implications, such as timing and structure.
+Zero Hash aims to deeply understand the context surrounding a Fork or Airdrop, as well as the logistical implications, such as timing and structure.

-- Determine if Seed will aim to support the Fork or Airdrop.
-Seed will determine if the Fork or Airdrop is something to support, and what that support will look like.
-For this, Seed will monitor any third-party wallet providers for announcements and notices regarding each provider's support of any Fork or Airdrop.
-Seed will then do a preliminary review the Fork or Airdrop as per the Review Principles listed below.
-Seed will review the proposed Fork or Airdrop for technical safety, stability, cost of implementation, market capitalization and liquidity.
+- Determine if Zero Hash will aim to support the Fork or Airdrop.
+Zero Hash will determine if the Fork or Airdrop is something to support, and what that support will look like.
+For this, Zero Hash will monitor any third-party wallet providers for announcements and notices regarding each provider's support of any Fork or Airdrop.
+Zero Hash will then do a preliminary review the Fork or Airdrop as per the Review Principles listed below.
+Zero Hash will review the proposed Fork or Airdrop for technical safety, stability, cost of implementation, market capitalization and liquidity.
 A more formal Token Acceptance Framework review will be implemented later.

 - Determine if there is a Legacy Chain, or if a Legacy Chain must be defined.
 This defines the ticker symbol and the asset that needs a Token Acceptance Framework review.